As a BetterHelp and Talkspace affiliate, we may receive compensation if you purchase products or services through the links provided.

 When you subscribe to a therapy service, you should be able to pause or end your billing subscription at any time from within your account.
 You should not have to contact customer support or jump through any hoops.
 If the company does not clearly state that you can cancel your subscription at-will, I would move onto the next.

-The best online therapy reviews 2019 (my in-depth analysis)
+The best online therapy reviews for 2023 (my in-depth analysis)

-With so many sites to choose from, it might be hard to determine which is best for your specific needs.
+With so many sites to choose from, it might be hard to determine which is the best online therapy service that meet your specific needs.
 Therapy sites can vary greatly between one another, as each site offers different plans/packages, different types of methods to talk with your counselor, different supported platforms (computers, mobile, tablets, phones, etc), various levels of certifications, and, most notably, totally different pricing models.

 Having tested these platforms personally, I have done my best to document and review various aspects of each service the best I can.
 My online therapy reviews cover the following areas: